 If you need a big crossover vehicle but don't want to give up on performance completely, the 2011 Acura MDX might suit you well.

 It has a heart of gold, for sure--or really, a great V-6.
-The 300-horsepower, 3.7-liter six doles out strong acceleration and impressive passing power, thanks to features like variable valve timing and electronic throttle.
-It even sounds good, with a tinge of intake growl making its way into the otherwise stone-silent cabin.
+The 300-hp, 3.7-liter six lays out strong acceleration and passing power.
+The complex engine has electronic throttle control and variable valve timing.
+The cabin's usually stone-quiet, but the 6-cylinder winds up with a sporty intake growl.